5.2. Core Hammer

 The current set of all available Hammer APIs is codified here.

 Hammer supports separately managed plugins for different CAD tool vendors.
-You may be able to acquire access to the included Cadence, Synopsys, and Mentor plugins repositories with permission from the respective CAD tool vendor.
+You may be able to acquire access to the included Mentor plugins submodule with permission from the respective CAD tool vendor.
 The types of tools (by Hammer names) supported currently include:

 Several configuration variables are needed to configure your tool plugin of choice.